 The Key that Unlocks the World of Western Music

-You can also download a free PDF all the Circle of Fifths diagrams from this post.
+You can also download a free PDF all the Circle of Fifths diagrams from this post, and be sure to dive into the linked articles to go deeper into understanding the aspects of the Circle that most interest you.

-Once you get the hang of the basics of the circle and understand the way the key signatures and relative minors work, there’s no limit to its uses.
+Once you get the hang of the basics of the Circle of Fifths and understand the way the key signatures and relative minors work, there’s no limit to its uses.
 On-the-fly transposition and transcription, harmony writing, and sophisticated songwriting are only some of the faculties that await the musician that spends some time familiarizing themselves with the Circle of Fifths.

 Start today, and start small: work out how to find the key signatures and relative minors, and see how quickly you can progress to drawing the circle by memory, just by recognizing its patterns.
 The more often you use it, the more fluent you will become, and soon you’ll start seeing more and more patterns within the circle!